Skip to main content

 Immediate Response (0-30 seconds):

-• The USDN controller detects the node failure through blockchain heartbeat monitoring
+• The USDN controller detects the node failure through control-plane heartbeat monitoring (WSS / health events)

 • Traffic is automatically rerouted through alternative paths in the network topology